 Google Docs and Google Sheets are excellent alternatives to some more expensive word-processing and spreadsheet-editing applications.
-You can even save the files that you create and edit to your Google Drive folder, making them accessible from any computer, and many mobile devices.
+They offer simple and accessible sharing tools, and have many of the same features you find in Microsoft Office.
+You can even save the files that you create and edit to your Google Drive folder, making them accessible from any computer and many mobile devices.

 How to Delete a File in Google Drive